Andrzej Zawada

-Andrzej Zawada (born Maria Andrzej Zawada; 16 July 1928 – 21 August 2000) was a Polish mountaineer, pioneer of winter Himalayism.
-Zawada was an organiser and leader in numerous high-mountains expeditions.
-Author of movies and photographs from expeditions, co-author of Alpinist books.
-Honorary member of the British Alpine Club, French Groupe de Haute Montagne and American The Explorers Club.
+Andrzej Zawada (born Maria Andrzej Zawada; 16 July 1928 – 21 August 2000) was a Polish mountaineer, expedition leader and pioneer of winter Himalayism.
+Zawada was an organiser and leader of numerous high-mountains expeditions, author of movies and photographs from expeditions, and co-author of Alpinist books.
+He was an honorary member of the British Alpine Club, French Groupe de Haute Montagne and The Explorers Club in the United States.